Why do I have to pay up front for conveyancing in Cudworth?

 I am buying my first flat in Cudworth with the aid of help to buy.
 The sellers would not budge the price so I negotiated five thousand pounds worth of extras instead.
 The house builders rep told me not disclose to my lawyer about this side-deal as it would impact my mortgage with the bank.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I acquired a basement flat in Cudworth, conveyancing was carried out in 2009.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Cudworth with a long lease are worth £192,000.
-The ground rent is £55 yearly.
-The lease comes to an end on 21st October 2072
+I acquired a 1 bedroom flat in Cudworth, conveyancing was carried out 7 years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent flats in Cudworth with over 90 years remaining are worth £186,000.
+The ground rent is £55 per annum.
+The lease ends on 21st October 2071

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.